Our top 3 Traditional Festivals in Vietnam

 Since the beginning of times in Asia, rice and culture have strongly been bound together.
 As growing rice demands a lot of work, care and protection, populations quickly started to worship the God of rice, holding religious practices and festivities every year.
 To many communities, the rice cultivation cycle – consisting in planting, cultivating and reaping the rice – is a metaphor of the human conception – gestation, birth and death.

 In Phu Yen province, March marks the first rice harvest of the year, bringing joy and hope of a thriving new rice season.
 After many days of harvesting the rice, the local communities prepare a seasonal festival to thank the God of Rice, ask for healthy rice crops and celebrate the harvest they have achieved.
 Many activities are held in the villages such as playing gongs, singing and dancing.
-With its 1,5 hectare of cultivated rice fields, Zannier Hotels Bãi San Hô naturally takes part in the festivities.
+With its 1,5 hectare of cultivated rice fields, Zannier Bãi San Hô naturally takes part in the festivities.

 3. Hung Kings Commemoration Day